STATE BOARD OF EDUCATION APPLICATION 2026

 What exactly are the responsibilities of the Student State Board Representative?
 Are there a lot?

-The main responsibility is preparing for and attending meetings.
+The main responsibility is to prepare for and attend meetings.
 There would likely be one or two board meetings in each quarter.
-This could mean a three-day commitment for travel during the week of the meeting.
+This could mean a three-day travel commitment during the week of the meeting.
 While remote, it amounts to two 6-7 hours per day for two days.
-Reading and navigating through the SBE packet per meeting is key.
+Reading and navigating the SBE packet for each meeting is key.
 (Students can meet with staff for an overview.)
-Board members are representative of their communities.
+Board members represent their communities.
 Student members should see themselves in this capacity as well.
 Members should work with staff to engage with communities on behalf of the Board.

 What are the privileges/benefits of this position?